j-sulliman/pufs/README.md

 Gather requirements and design inputs for UCS implementation Enter into spreadsheet (ucs-implementation-data.xlsx) - this spreadsheet would be the source of truth for UCS design and implementation detail
 Pre production implementation - Push the configuration parameters / inputs to UCS Platform Emulator and validate and adjust as needed

 A Design Document in word format will be automatically generated - this can be used as a starting point for Detailed Design or As Builts
 Once satisified with pre-prod (UCSPE) configuration push to production

-Post imported objects to APIC (EPGS are be default included in a preferred group)
 ![alt text](https://github.com/j-sulliman/pufs/blob/master/UCS%20Design%20Document.png)

 # Demo